tarqd/shoptout/README.md

 - 🔍 Automatically detects Shopify and Squarespace websites
 - ✅ Finds and unchecks newsletter subscription boxes
 - 🔄 Works with dynamically loaded content
+- 📊 Tracks how many opt-outs you've blocked
+- 🎚️ Easy on/off toggle in the extension popup
+- 🌓 Full dark mode support
 - 🔒 Privacy-focused - runs entirely on your device with no data collection

 ## Installation